pyeve/eve/_sources/features.txt

     $ curl -i http://eve-demo.herokuapp.com/people/?projection={"lastname": 1, "born": 1}
     HTTP/1.0 200 OK

-The query above will only return *lastaname* and *born* out of all the fields available in the 'people' resource.
+The query above will only return *lastname* and *born* out of all the fields available in the 'people' resource.
 Please note that key fields such as ID_FIELD, DATE_CREATED, DATE_UPDATED etc.  will still be included with the payload.